SControl:Slip

 30% less than the usual payroll bill.

-Scheduling, tips and the app included.
+Reports and the employee app included.

-Example · 65 employees · 5 locations
+Example · 65 employees

-Payroll software (mid tier)€ 525/mo
+Payroll software (mid tier)≈ € 525/mo

-Monthly accountant work€ 180/mo
+Monthly accountant work≈ € 180/mo

 With Control:Slip€ 325/mo